Alocasia Propagation: How to Propagate Alocasia Regal Shield from Corms?

 Step 1: Identifying and Separating Corms

-The first step in Alocasia propagation is identifying the mature corms.
+The first step in the process of how to propagate Alocasia Regal Shield is identifying the mature corms.
 Carefully dig around the root system to locate them.
 If the corm has an attached stem, trim it off to prevent rotting.
 Use clean scissors for a precise cut and handle the corms gently to avoid damaging any developing roots.

 Tip: For successful Alocasia propagation, ensure that each corm is mature enough to support root and leaf development.

-You can watch my video below for better visual instructions:
+You can watch my video below for better visual instructions on how to propagate Alocasia Regal Shield:

 Step 2: Preparing the Corms for Planting